Borderline women, and men who love them.

 to do with you!
 If your chaos reaches this extent,

-urge her to see a mental health professional.
+encourage her to see a mental health professional, and leave.

 aware that during a breakup or separation, your absence